FontBureau/TypeRoof/docs/planning/columns/REPORT.md

 # {{title}}

+Status: **delivered** (2026-09, branch `runion/horizontal-layout`).
-Status: planning.
-Code lives in `column-layout.mjs` next to this report, not yet wired into `lib/`.
+Code lives in `lib/js/components/layouts/type-stage/horizontal-layout-runion.mjs`;
+see §10 for the delivery status against this report.

 ## 1. Goal